 When using this map you should also consult this page on the Potential Storm Surge Flooding Map, the SLOSH model information page at the National Hurricane Center and also their general Storm Surge Overview page.

 Over 500 storm surge maps are available for the Gulf and Atlantic coasts of the United States.
 A few Caribbean locations are also included.
 The maps are generated by the SLOSH (Sea, Lake, and Overland Surge from Hurricanes) model.
 More about surge here.
 Note that storm direction, storm size, storm movement, and the current tide, all have an impact on what the water level will be.
 "No single storm will be able to cause the level of flooding depicted in the SLOSH storm surge images along the entire coast."
 Make sure to read the page about these images before viewing them.
 Also keep in mind that while this is usually the worst case scenario, it is possible to have values greater than what is pictured.
 A recent example would be Category 2 (on the Saffir-Simpson Hurricane Wind Scale) Hurricane Ike in 2008.

-You can find out more about the SLOSH model here, including how you can download the program, although now that output images are available from it online you will find it easier just to view them at Weather Underground.
+You can find out more about the SLOSH model here, including how you can download the program.